Commerce Casino: Poker

 The casino spreads more Texas Hold'em games than any other casino in the world.
 Commerce spreads hold'em games as low as 2-3 and 2-4.
 3-6, 4-8 & 6-12 exist on the main floor, with 8-16 and larger limit games in the Hotel section.
 No Limit Hold 'em games have buy-ins as low as $40 and go much higher.
 There is a new $5/10 $500/$1500 spread No Limit Hold'em game which was first created in 2008.

 The Casino's bad beat jackpots sometimes grow into six figures.
 Commerce Casino offers a $100,000 Super Jackpot for Hold 'em.

 Players can bring members of a home game to the Casino and they will provide game instruction, dealers, a pit boss, cards, chips and poker snacks.
 The "home" games act as live cash games and are eligible for jackpots.

-Classes

-The casino offers free poker lessons on Tuesdays and Wednesdays at the Crowne Plaza Hotel.
-Beginner classes are Tuesdays from 8 pm to 10 pm and intermediate classes are held on Thursdays from 8 pm to 10 pm.
-Registration is available at the company website.
-The instructor is Roger Rodd "Poker Comedian and Poker Instructor to the Stars."

 Tournaments

 The Commerce Casino is home to several poker tournament series, including: